 The Tobacco Corporation is a special purpose, independent instrumentality of the District created by the Tobacco Settlement Financing Act of 2000 (the "Tobacco Act").
 Pursuant to the Tobacco Act, and a purchase and sale agreement, between the District and the Tobacco Corporation, the District sold to the Tobacco Corporation, substantially all of its rights, title and interests in certain amounts paid or payable to the District under the Master Settlement Agreement, or MSA (settlement of smoking-related litigation), entered into by participating cigarette manufacturers, the District, forty-six states and five other U.S. jurisdictions in 1998.
-The Tobacco issued bonds, first in 2001 and then in 2006, that are secured by, and payable solely from, the amounts payable to the District under the MSA.
-The Tobacco Corporation had approximately \$616.404 million in bonds outstanding as of May 2, 2016.
+The Tobacco Corporation issued bonds, first in 2001 in the amount of approximately \$521.1 million and in 2006 in the amount of approximately \$248.3 million.
+The bonds are secured by, and payable solely from, the amounts payable to the District under the MSA.
+The Tobacco Corporation had approximately \$601 million in bonds outstanding as of September 30, 2016.